OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experimental Setup

 \subsubsection{Prefill Eviction}

-To evaluate baselines for prefill-phase cache eviction, we follow the experimental setup of SnapKV \citep{li2024snapkv} and perform cache eviction only during the prefill phase.
-Since SnapKV does not support eviction during decoding, no cached tokens are evicted in the decoding phase (for NIAH and LongBench tasks).
-In these benchmarks, the prompt length dominates and is the primary bottleneck; thus, applying decoding-phase eviction has little impact on performance.
+To evaluate baselines for prefill-stage cache eviction, we follow the experimental setup of SnapKV \citep{li2024snapkv} and perform cache eviction only during the prefill phase.
+In these benchmarks, the prompt length dominates memory usage and serves as the primary bottleneck; therefore, applying decoding-stage eviction has limited impact on task performance.
+In the query-aware compression setting, the model has access to the task-specific downstream query when evicting tokens.
+In the query-agnostic setting, the model performs eviction based only on the context KV cache without access to the downstream query (e.g., a question about a document).
+This setting mimics a more challenging compression scenario under real-world cache reuse settings.

 \paragraph{H$_2$O.} H$_2$O originally accumulates attention weights across all historical query positions to make eviction decisions.
-This is incompatible with the FlashAttention prefill implementation, as it requires recomputing full attention weights.
-To enable efficient implementation, we follow SnapKV’s version of H$_2$O and accumulate query positions only within a recent perturbation window.
-For NIAH tasks, the perturbation window size is set to 16.
-For LongBench tasks, the window size is $5\%$ of the prompt length $l$.
-All tokens in the perturbation window are treated as recent tokens, and the remaining cache budget is allocated to select heavy hitters.
+This is incompatible with FlashAttention-based prefill implementations, as it requires recomputing full attention matrices.
+To enable efficient implementation, we follow SnapKV's implementation of H$_2$O and accumulate query positions only within a recent perturbation window.
+For all prefill-stage eviction tasks, the perturbation window size is set to 64.
+All tokens within the perturbation window are treated as fixed recent tokens, while the remaining cache budget is allocated to heavy hitters.

-\paragraph{TOVA.} TOVA does not accumulate attention weights but makes eviction decisions solely based on the most recent attention distribution.
-In all prefill-eviction evaluations, the cache budget is entirely allocated to the heavy hitters.
+\paragraph{TOVA.} TOVA does not accumulate attention weights and instead makes eviction decisions solely based on the most recent attention distribution.
+In all prefill-stage eviction evaluations, the entire cache budget is allocated to heavy hitters.
+In its original implementation, TOVA averages scores across all attention heads and evicts the same token positions for all heads.
+For fair comparison with other baselines, our implementation instead performs per-head eviction, consistent with the other baselines.

-\paragraph{SnapKV.} In SnapKV, the same perturbation window as in H$_2$O is used.
-The key difference is that SnapKV additionally applies a max-pooling filter to the accumulated scores before eviction.
-For all SnapKV and \obc{}-enhanced experiments, we follow the official implementation, using a max-pooling function with a kernel size of 7 and a stride of 1.
+\paragraph{SnapKV.} In SnapKV, the same 64-token perturbation window as in H$_2$O is used.
+The key difference is that SnapKV additionally applies a one-dimensional pooling filter to smooth the accumulated attention scores before eviction.
+For all SnapKV and \obc{}-enhanced experiments, we follow the default implementation in KVPress \citep{devoto2025expected}, using an average-pooling function with a kernel size of 5.